Thomas Henry Ismay: Personal life

 On 7 April 1859, Ismay married Margaret, the daughter of Luke Bruce.
 In 1867, he acquired the flag and branding of the White Star Line.
 The family lived at Beach Lawn, Crosby.

 During these years he undertook several grand projects including, in July 1882, the building of a private residence in Thurstaston on the Wirral Peninsula, designed by the renowned architect Richard Norman Shaw.
 Built of a local red sandstone, the property was completed in December 1884.
 It was named Dawpool and, when Ismay's widow died in 1907, both of his sons declined to take up residence.
-When the Ismays tried selling the house, the agent said the land would be worth more if the home was blown up and it was eventually sold to a Mr. Rutter who loaned it to the government as a hospital during World War I. In 1926 it was sold to Sir Henry Roberts who had it demolished a year later.
+When the Ismays tried selling the house, the agent said the land would be worth more if the house was blown up and it was eventually sold to a Mr. Rutter who loaned it to the government as a hospital during World War I. In 1926 it was sold to Sir Henry Roberts who had it demolished a year later.

 Death

 Shortly after the launching of the Oceanic on 14 January 1899, Ismay began to complain of pains in his chest.
-He had been very active throughout his life and was seldom sick, so his doctor took his pains very seriously.
-His condition slowly deteriorated and construction on Oceanic's sister ships was delayed.
-In March of that year, Ismay's health began to improve, and he and Margaret went to Windermere where he became sick again.
-His wife summoned a doctor and a dose of morphine was given to Ismay.
+He had been very active throughout his life and was seldom ill, so his doctor took his pains very seriously.
+His condition slowly deteriorated and construction of Oceanic's sister ships was delayed.
+In March of that year, Ismay's health began to improve, and he and Margaret went to Windermere but while there he became ill again.
+His wife summoned a doctor, who administered morphine.
 After six days he was feeling better and he returned to Dawpool in Thurstaston.
 Within six weeks he had more violent pain.
-The doctor diagnosed it as a gallstone.
-By 26 April, Ismay felt good enough to work, but in August he collapsed and was confined to bed.
+The doctor diagnosed a gallstone.
+By 26 April, Ismay felt well enough to work but in August he collapsed and was confined to bed.
 On 31 August an operation was performed to alleviate his condition.
 The operation was unsuccessful and a second became necessary on 4 September.
-The next morning he insisted that his daughters go on a voyage on the Oceanic whilst he talked to his wife.
+The next morning, in conversation with his wife, he insisted that his daughters go on a voyage on the Oceanic.
 He asked his wife to arrange for the local church to pray for him.
 On 14 September Ismay suffered a heart attack.
 His condition continued to worsen, and, on 23 November 1899, he died at the age of 62.
 His wife never fully recovered, and she died seven years later.

-He and his wife are commemorated with a large chest tomb at St Bartholomew's Church, Thurstaston, inscribed: "Great thoughts, great feelings came to him like instincts unawares" and "Blessed are the pure in heart for they shall see God."
+Ismay and his wife are commemorated with a large chest tomb at St Bartholomew's Church, Thurstaston, inscribed: "Great thoughts, great feelings came to him like instincts unawares" and "Blessed are the pure in heart for they shall see God."
 Ismay had been one of the patrons of the church, built in 1883–86 by J. L. Pearson.